adamliesko/retry/README.md

 ![GoDoc](https://godoc.org/github.com/adamliesko/retry?status.svg)
 ![Coverage Status](https://img.shields.io/coveralls/adamliesko/retry.svg)

-Retry is a Go package which wraps a function and retries it until it succeeds, not returning na error.
+Retry is a Go package which wraps a function and retries it until it succeeds, not returning an error.
 Multiple retry-able options are provided, based on number of attempts, sleep after failed attempt, errors to retry on or skip, post attempts callback etc. Usable for interaction with flake-y web services and similar unreliable sources of frustration.